-There were no issues raised in Public Forum.
+There were no issues raised in public forum.

-5 Election
+5 Election and Appointment of Scrutineers

-Mayor Tong called for nominations from the public at the meeting for members of the Subcommittee for the 2016/2019 Triennium.
+Mayor Tong called for nominations from the public at the meeting to be members of the Nightcaps Community Development Area Subcommittee for the 2016/2019 Triennium.